Explore 4 Million Acres of Woods and Water at These Superior National Forest Camping Spots

 This lovely campground backs right up to Fall Lake and is beloved by birders and anglers.
 A mix of partial and full hookups, Fall Lake has some sites you can reserve and some that are first-come-first-serve.

-Fresh water and showers are available, and kids love the playground and swimming beach.
+Fresh and showers are available, and kids love the playground and swimming beach.
 Don’t miss the International Wolf Center or the hike to Kawishiwi Falls.

 “The mixture of trees surrounding are beautiful.
 Great vibes at this campground.” – Stephanie K.